National Australian teacher survey opensACER news 2 Jul 2021 2 minute read

 The Teachers Report Card survey is now open.

-Organised by the Australian College of Educators (ACE) in partnership with The NEiTA Foundation and administered by the Australian Council for Educational Research (ACER), the survey asks teachers about the challenges they face in their day-to-day work and to share their ideas on how to improve Australian education.
+Organised by the Australian College of Educators (ACE) in partnership with The NEiTA Foundation, the survey asks teachers about the challenges they face in their day-to-day work and to share their ideas on how to improve Australian education.

 The last report conducted in 2017 found that significant numbers of teachers lacked support, felt disregarded by parents and had recently considered quitting the profession.
 This year, the survey will also include questions about teachers’ experiences of remote teaching and ACE Managing Director Helen Jentz said she expects educators to report increased stress levels caused by the COVID-19 pandemic.